Acumatica/Acumatica-eSign/README.md

 For pricing please visit: [DocuSign Pricing](https://www.docusign.com/b/products-and-pricing)

 To get Integrator Key, Please visit: [DocuSign Integrator Key](https://www.docusign.com/developer-center/api-overview#go-live)

-### Adobe Sign
-Adobe Sign, a solution from the trusted digital document leader, makes it simple to collect legal electronic and digital signatures.
-And it’s just as easy to sign as it is to send — on any device.
-And it complies with the broadest range of legal requirements, the most demanding industry regulations, and the most stringent security standards around the world.

-For pricing please visit: [AdobeSign Pricing](https://acrobat.adobe.com/us/en/sign/pricing/plans.html)

 ### Prerequisites
 * Acumatica 2017 R2 or higher